the-pudding/data/queues/README.md

 This video highlights a few different situations where queues might arise, all in the familiar context of an airport.

-See a summary of core takeaways below, and scroll further down for additional detail.
+See a summary of core takeaways below, and scroll further down for additional details.

 | **Scene**      | **Description** | **Setting** | **Core takeaway**     |
 | :---  |    :----:   | :----:   |         :--- |